Scenic Byways Antietam Campaign

 Including US 40 Alt, US 40, MD 17, MD 67 & MD 34

 From Frederick, follow the Historic National Road Byway beyond Braddock Heights before branching off toward South Mountain Battlefield State Park.
 Intense fighting occurred here three days prior to Antietam, with some of the wounded, including future President Rutherford B. Hayes, removed to homes and churches in Burkittsville and Middletown.
-Local Civil War relics are displayed at a museum in Boonsboro.
+Earn bragging rights for hiking on the Appalachian National Scenic Trail with a .2 mile walk to the top of South Mountain, where you can see the rugged stone tower erected by the citizens of Boonsboro in 1827 to honor George Washington in Washington Monument State Park.
+Or, take a sidetrack along Route 17 to honor fallen journalists at the majestic Civil War correspondents arch in Gathland State Park.

-A thorough tour of the beautifully preserved Antietam National Battlefield — from Burnside Bridge to the “Bloody Lane” — can take several hours when a must-see visit to the Pry House Field Hospital Museum is included.
+A thorough tour of the beautifully preserved Antietam National Battlefield— from Burnside Bridge to “Bloody Lane” — can take several hours when must-see visits to the Pry House Field Hospital Museum and Newcomer House are included.
 Also plan to stop at the farmhouse where abolitionist John Brown planned a pre-Civil War raid of an arsenal in Harpers Ferry, W. Va.
 The raid, though unsuccessful, inspired many anti-slavery groups.
+On the way to the farmhouse, a detour to historic Harper’s Ferry provides an opportunity to get out of the car and learn more about John Brown and the raid.

 Trip Tips